-Note: If only one Driver is present (i.e., the Team has not exercised the allowance in <G4>), this rule still applies, and they must cease Robot operation after thirty-five (0:35) seconds.
+Note: If only one Driver is present (i.e., the Team has not exercised the allowance in <G4>), this rule still applies, and they must cease Robot operation after the first thirty-five (0:35) seconds of the Match.

 Violation Notes: At a minimum, any Violation of this rule is considered a Minor Violation.
 Whether it escalates to a Major Violation or not is dependent upon the Head Referee judgment regarding: